 This Healthy Kitchen Gift Guide including unique and practical gifts for anyone who loves eating healthy foods or who wants to eat healthier.
 There’s something for everyone at every budget level on this list.

-It will be holiday gift-giving time again soon.
-While the holidays are going to be different in 2020, I’m sure we will be sharing gifts remotely at the minimum.
+It sure has been another crazy year!
+While the holidays continue to be different, I’m sure we will be sharing gifts remotely at the minimum.
 So, whether you need a gift for a friend, something for a family member, or even something for yourself, I hope this list is helpful.

 There are definitely some trendy gifts on my list, but I’ve also included some tried and true favorites.